Today’s paper doll is a little gothic and a little steampunk. That’s okay right? It’s not like mixing oil and water or something.

 I know that I want my doll to be very pale with brown hair… As for style of clothes and what not, I know that I love Victorian and Steampunk style.
 Belts, buckles, zippers, lace, keys, and corsets.
 That kind of stuff.
 I have included a few links as inspiration I guess, but feel free to disregard them.
 I dislike the color yellow, LOVE red, black and purple, but other than that… I’m not overly picky.

 I asked for a little clarification on shades of brown (she said red brown) and exactly what sort of colors for metals she liked and then set to work.
 Like a deadline, it was oddly liberating to be paper dolling based on someone else’s guidelines.
+I’ve done other steampunk sets, but this one quickly got a gothic steampunk paper doll flare- I think the color scheme is what pushed it into gothic territory for me.
+I’ll always think of those as a gothic colors.
 I do hope she’s pale enough, because outside of doing another vampire paper doll, I couldn’t imagine going paler than this color.
 I think it reads as “pale” rather than reading as “corpus.”

-Since one of my favorite features of Victorian dresses was the fact that women got to wear all sorts of different clothing for different activities, I decided to treat the paper doll as though she was an actual Victorian lady in need of costumes for the range of standard Victorian lady activities.
-I guess I’ll talk about each costume in turn.
+Since one of my favorite features of Victorian dresses was the fact that women got to wear all sorts of different clothing for different activities, I decided to treat the paper doll as though she was an actual Victorian lady- all be it in an alternative steampunk universe- in need of costumes for the range of standard Victorian lady activities.

 Here we go.